 ... to the Crowthorne Symphony Orchestra website.

 We are an amateur orchestra based in Crowthorne, Berkshire, and have attracted our membership from Bracknell, Wokingham, Camberley, Ascot, Reading, and as far afield as Maidenhead, Aldershot, Newbury, Woking, Guildford and Andover.
-We are an enthusiastic, light-hearted group who make music for enjoyment’s sake, but who take rehearsals, practice and concerts seriously.
+We are an enthusiastic, friendly group who make music for enjoyment’s sake, but who take rehearsals, practice and concerts seriously.
 Players are of all ages and come from all walks of life.

 Our Director of Music is Robert Roscoe, who joined us in 2007.
 Under Robert’s leadership, the Orchestra has performed varied and challenging programmes including popular classics as well as less well-known pieces.
 We regularly invite soloists to join us.